vinceviet/vinceviet/README.md

 ### Hi there 👋

+As a motivated full-stack software engineer, I have a passion for creating innovative solutions to challenging problems.
+My expertise in technologies such as JavaScript, Python, SQL, React, Redux, HTML, and CSS, has allowed me to excel in both front-end and back-end development.
+I am dedicated to utilizing my technical skills to turn ideas into reality and generate imaginative solutions.

+I am continually working towards enhancing my abilities and staying current with the advancements in software development.
+My objective is to merge my enthusiasm for technology and design to develop solutions that are significant and make a difference.

+I am currently working on [Five Star Seafood](https://five-star-seafood.onrender.com/) my clone of [Four Star Seafood](https://www.fourstarseafood.com/)

 <!--
 **vinceviet/vinceviet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.